Laumeier Sculpture Park Research & Survey Tool Design

-As part of my class participation for CoderGirl at LaunchCode, I completed an Instagram ad and copy sample for the 2017 STLX Conference.
+As part of contest for CoderGirl at LaunchCode, I completed an Instagram ad and copy sample for the 2017 STLX Conference and won.

 - Need: During the updating process of this website, I decided to focus on simplicity and usability, while experimenting with UX concepts.
 Thus, I needed to choose a simple task that could be easily tested in an informal situation and chose to focus the test on how easy it was to search the site.